ScooloV/bbpedia/docs/core_rules.md

 **94**

-0-1 WIZARD INDUCEMENT: HIRELING SP0RTS-WIZARD 150,000 G0LD PIECES,
+0-1 WIZARD INDUCEMENT: HIRELING SP0RTS-WIZARD 150,000 GOLD PIECES,
 AVAILABLE T0 ANY TEAM
 The spells a Hireling Sports Wizard will use are carefully selected to amaze and amuse the fans in equal measure.
 Many spectacular firreballs explode on pitches just as often as opposition players are turned into frogs.
-A player turned into a frog can be turned back quite quickly with no more lasting consequences than an inexplicable desire to sit on a log and eat fliees (if they\'re lucky enough to be changed back at all, that is!).
+A player turned into a frog can be turned back quite quickly with no more lasting consequences than an inexplicable desire to sit on a log and eat fliees (if they're lucky enough to be changed back at all, that is!).

 Once per game, a Hireling Sports-Wizard may cast one of the following